 Broadly speaking, there are two sets of policy proposals connected to the conservative ideas that advocate a greater role of the state in economic development.
 One group is based on more or less rational principles and assumptions: for instance, there are specific proposals aimed at protecting national industries from global competition or allocating parts of the federal budget to the development of technological innovations centers across Russia.
 Among these, one can distinguish two extremes: Right-wing and Left-wing Conservatisms.
 Right-wing conservatism supports a free domestic market with state regulation of foreign economic activity in the interests of domestic entrepreneurship.
-The economic view of left-wing conservatives conforms to the “third way” model of economics”, i.e. to a set of economic theories which combine the market approach with the concept of a regulated economy on the basis of supra-economic criteria and priorities.
+The economic view of left-wing conservatives conforms to the “third way” model of economics”, that is, to a set of economic theories which combine the market approach with the concept of a regulated economy on the basis of supra-economic criteria and priorities.
 Thus, the free market approach has to be combined with control over the strategic sectors of the economy while the redistribution of profits needs to be controlled according to the national and social needs of society as a whole.
 At minimum it requires nationalizing companies engaged in the export of natural resources, while the state controls domestic energy production, transport and communications.

 The second set of economic policy proposals by Russian conservatives is based mostly on wishful thinking - on the hope of finding a magic shortcut, a “unique path” that would have an “explosive effect” and give sudden and significant economic advantage to Russia.
 For example, Dugin (2014, 65-67) proposes subordinating the economy to “higher civilizational spiritual values”; spiritual development has to become “the main priority of life, which cannot be replaced by any economic or social benefits.”
 Another illustration here would be the proposal by Dmitry Rogozin (2012), who has suggested defining the “points of development of the Scientific Technical Progress”, without losing time to develop those technologies that will be required in 30-50 years.
 It is theoretically possible that there are people who truly believe in such ideas, though most likely these proposals are aimed at helping various specific interests to lobby the Kremlin.

 Indeed, various groups in Russia lobby on behalf of the interests of certain segments of the economy.
 For example, Russian business ombudsman Boris Titov is running for president in the 2018 election.
-His team has presented the ‘Growth Strategy’ program developed by the Stolypin Club (Dumes 2017).
-It proposes increasing state lending to the real sector of the economy - that is, primarily large state-owned enterprises with low or non-existent profitability; this would supposedly yield economic growth of 5-7% per year (Titov, 2017).
-The competing team of Konstantin Babkin, leader of the "Party of the Business", has developed its Strategy for the Economic Development of Russia until 2030 (Babkin, 2017).
+His team has presented the Growth Strategy program developed by the Stolypin Club (Dumes 2017).
+It proposes increasing state lending to the real sector of the economy - that is, primarily large state-owned enterprises with low or non-existent profitability; this would supposedly yield economic growth of 5-7 percent per year (Titov, 2017).
+The competing team of Konstantin Babkin, leader of the “Party of Business”, has developed its Strategy for the Economic Development of Russia until 2030 (Babkin, 2017).
 According to this document, the policy of economic nationalism should replace the liberal model.
 At the same time, as a practical measure of Strategy-2030, Babkin proposes starting a policy of increasing the competitiveness of the agro-industrial complex by changing the principles of taxation and regulating foreign economic activity.